awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 + `aws:dlm:expirationTime` — For policies with age\-based retention schedules only\.
 + `dlm:managed`

 You can also specify custom tags to be applied to snapshots and AMIs on creation\.
-You can't use a '\\' or '=' character in a tag key\.
+You can't use the `\` or `=` characters in a tag key\.

 The target tags that Amazon Data Lifecycle Manager uses to associate volumes with a snapshot policy can optionally be applied to snapshots created by the policy\.
 Similarly, the target tags that are used to associate instances with an AMI policy can optionally be applied to AMIs created by the policy\.